 - Benefits: reduced shipping and transportation costs, reduced production downtime, improved blade quality, improved product specification.

 - Problem: over 100 hessian sacks a week destined for landfill accumulating at a coffee roasting company.

-- Solutions: used for set and stage decoration at music festival and multi-use venue; environmentally friendly alternative for floating paths in vulnerable peaty ground in mountainous areas, bee keeping functions.
+- Solutions: used for set and stage decoration at music festivals and multi-use venues; environmentally friendly alternative for floating paths in vulnerable peaty ground in mountainous areas, beekeeping functions.